Fuxinggang metro station

 The name of the station is derived from the nearby Fu Hsing Kang College, a military academy.
 The Taipei Metro Beitou Depot is located directly south of the station.

 Station overview

-The at-grade, station structure with two side platforms and exit to Zhongyang North Road.
+The station is at-grade with two side platforms connected via skyway and hosts two exits; exit 1 is at grade and faces north towards Zhongyang North Road, while exit 2 is located at the southern end of the skyway and leads into Beitou Depot via a bridge.
 The washrooms are inside the entrance area.

 History

 This station was opened temporarily as Shenyunhui Station (省運會車站), a TRA railway station, from October 25 to 31, 1954 for the national sports day event held at Fu Hsing Kang College.
 The metro station was opened on 28 March 1997.